vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/permission.md

 If too many accounts have permission to delete an object, the processing time required may become excessively lengthy for a single transaction to handle.

-### Example
+### Examples

 Let's say Greenfield has two accounts, Bob(0x1110) and Alice(0x1111).
 A basic example scenario would be:

-* Bob uploaded a picture named avatar.jpg into a bucket named "profile";
+* Bob uploaded a picture named `avatar.jpg` into a bucket named "profile";
-* Bob grants the GetObject action permission for the object avatar.jpg to Alice, it will store a key 0x11 | ResourceID( profile_avatar.jpg) | Address(Alice) into a permission state tree.
+* Bob grants the `GetObject` action permission for the object `avatar.jpg` to Alice, it will store a `key 0x11 | ResourceID( profile_avatar.jpg) | Address(Alice)` into a permission state tree;
-* when Alice wants to read the avatar.jpg, the SP should check the Greenfield blockchain that whether the key Prefix( ObjectPermission) | ResourceID(profile_avatar.jpg) | Address(Alice) existed in the permission state tree, and whether the action list contains GetObject.
+* when Alice wants to read the `avatar.jpg`, the SP should check the Greenfield blockchain that whether the `key Prefix( ObjectPermission) | ResourceID(profile_avatar.jpg) | Address(Alice)` existed in the permission state tree, and whether the action list contains GetObject.

 Let's move on to more complex scenarios:

-* Bob created a bucket named "profile"
+* Bob created a bucket named "profile";
-* Bob grants the PutObject action permission for the bucket "profile" to Alice, the key 0x10 | ResourceID(profile) |
+* Bob grants the `PutObject` action permission for the bucket "profile" to Alice, the key `0x10 | ResourceID(profile) |
-Address(Alice) will be put into the permission state tree.
+Address(Alice)` will be put into the permission state tree;
-* When Alice wants to upload an object named avatar.jpg into the bucket profile, it creates a PutObject transaction and will be executed on the chain.
+* When Alice wants to upload an object named `avatar.jpg` into the bucket profile, it creates a `PutObject` transaction and will be executed on the chain;
-* The Greenfield blockchain needs to confirm that Alice has permission to operate, so it checks whether the key 0x10 |
+* The Greenfield blockchain needs to confirm that Alice has permission to operate, so it checks whether the key `0x10 |
-ResourceID(profile) | Address(Alice) existed in the permission state tree and got the permission information if it existed.
+ResourceID(profile) | Address(Alice)` existed in the permission state tree and got the permission information if it existed;
-* If the permission info shows that Alice has the PutObject action permission of the bucket profile, then she can do PutObject operation.
+* If the permission info shows that Alice has the `PutObject` action permission of the bucket profile, then she can do `PutObject` operation.

 Another more complex scenario that contains groups:

 * Bob creates a group named "Games", and creates a bucket named "profile".
-* Bob adds Alice to the Games group, the key 0x12 | ResourceID(Games) | Address(Alice) will be put into the permission state tree
+* Bob adds Alice to the Games group, the `key 0x12 | ResourceID(Games) | Address(Alice)` will be put into the permission state tree
-* Bob put a picture avatar.jpg to the bucket profile and grants the CopyObject action permission to the group Games
+* Bob put a picture `avatar.jpg` to the bucket profile and grants the `CopyObject` action permission to the group Games
 * When Alice wants to copy the object avatar.jpg .
-First, Greenfield blockchain checks whether she has permission via the key 0x11 | ResourceID(avatar.jpg) | Address(Alice); if it is a miss, Greenfield will iterate all groups that the object avatar.jpg associates and check whether Alice is a member of one of these groups by checking, e.g. if the key 0x21 |
-ResourceID(group, e.g. Games) existed, then iterate the permissionInfo map, and determine if Alice is in a group which has the permission to do CopyObject operation via the key 0x12| ResourceID(Games) | Address(Alice)
+First, Greenfield blockchain checks whether she has permission via the `key 0x11 | ResourceID(avatar.jpg) | Address(Alice)`; if it is a miss, Greenfield will iterate all groups that the object `avatar.jpg `associates and check whether Alice is a member of one of these groups by checking, e.g. if the `key 0x21 | ResourceID(group, e.g. Games)` existed, then iterate the `permissionInfo` map, and determine if Alice is in a group which has the permission to do `CopyObject` operation via the key `0x12| ResourceID(Games) | Address(Alice)`

 ## State

-The permission module keeps state of the following primary objects.
+The permission module keeps state of the following primary objects:

-1. `Policy`: The owner account of the resource grant its specify permission to another account
+1. `Policy`: The owner account of the resource grant its specify permission to another account;
-2. `PolicyGroup`: A limited list of `Policy`, and each `Policy` items defines the owner account of the resource grant its specify permission to a group
+2. `PolicyGroup`: A limited list of `Policy`, and each `Policy` items defines the owner account of the resource grant its specify permission to a group.

 These primary objects should be primarily stored and accessed by the `ID` which is an auto-incremented sequence.
 An additional indices are maintained per primary objects in order to compatibility with the S3 object storage.